-This was actually one of my last shows; we had just announced the end of show (after 25 years of broadcasts) so many of the callers that day were asking about our retirement plans.
+NOTE: You can listen to me read and discuss my favorite poem on my archived radio show Hour 90, which was broadcast in 2004.
+This was actually one of my last shows; we had just announced the end of show (after 25 years of broadcasts), so many of the callers that day were asking about our retirement plans.

 Once upon a midnight dreary, while I pondered, weak and weary, Over many a quaint and curious volume of forgotten lore-- While I nodded, nearly napping, suddenly there came a tapping, As of some one gently rapping, rapping at my chamber door. "'Tis some visitor," I muttered, "tapping at my chamber door-- Only this and nothing more."

 Death is Final The raven tells us that death is final and you can’t bring a dead person back to life, no matter how dear that person was to you.
-Two years after Poe wrote the Raven, his wife died of tuberculosis, and he was devastated.
+Two years after Poe wrote The Raven, his wife died of tuberculosis, and he was devastated.
 Two years after her death, on October 3, 1849, Poe was found unconscious by Dr. James E. Snodgrass, an old friend, at a tavern in downtown Baltimore.
 Dr. Snodgrass had the delirious poet taken to Washington College Hospital.
 On Sunday morning, October 7, 1849: "He became quiet and seemed to rest for a short time.
 Then, gently, moving his head, he said, 'Lord help my poor soul.'"
 As he had lived, he died--in great misery and tragedy.

 On October 7, 1849, Poe died in Washington College Hospital, Baltimore.
 Walt Whitman attended his funeral and letters from Henry Wadsworth Longfellow and Lord Alfred Tennyson were read aloud.
 He was buried in an unmarked grave in the Old Westminster Burying Ground of Baltimore.
 Now there is a stone monument with a carving of a raven and the following inscription: Quoth the Raven, Nevermore Original Burial Place of Edgar Allan Poe From October 9, 1849 Until November 17, 1875 Mrs. Marian Clemm, His Mother-In-Law Lies Upon His Right And Virginia Poe, His Wife, Upon His Left.
 All that we see or seem is but a dream within a dream.